 Vaccination has well-documented health benefits.
-But individuals' information environments may not regularly expose them to freely available accurate information about vaccines.
-Instead, individuals' information environments may regularly expose them to inaccurate information about vaccines and vaccine-preventable diseases.
-As a result, individuals in these lower-quality epistemic environments may underestimate the health benefits of vaccination, overestimate the (very limited) risks of vaccination, and/or underestimate the risks of vaccine-preventable diseases (Carlin et al. 2022; Sadique et al 2013).
+Underestimating disease risk and/or overestimating vaccine risk can influence vaccine preferences (Sadique et al. 2013).
+Individuals' information environments may regularly expose them to inaccurate information about vaccines, including vaccine and vaccine-preventable disease risks.
 Searching for and acquiring accurate vaccine information imposes both direct and opportunity costs on individuals ("search costs;" cf. Diamond 1971; Stigler 1961).
 These search costs, which are proportionately higher for those with fewer resources, may require the expenditure of time, cognitive effort, and/or financial resources.
 Information search costs may be reduced by directly providing individuals with accurate vaccine information (cf. Jacobson et al. 2022; Jensen, Ayers, and Koskan 2022; Milkman et al. 2021; Powell-Jackson et al. 2018), and/or by changing individuals' information environments to increase the freely available presence of accurate information (Chen and Yang 2019; Levy 2021).